AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: 's System Design

 \para{Adaptive job allocation.} The user specifies a total batch size $B$ per training step, and the Trainer splits $B$ across eligible Actors in proportion to their estimated generation throughput so that all Actors finish at approximately the same time.
 The Trainer maintains a per-Actor throughput estimate $\tau_a$ (tokens/s) and computes the eligible aggregate capacity $T = \sum_{a \in \mathcal{E}} \tau_a$, where $\mathcal{E}$ is the set of Actors whose version state permits participation (\autoref{line:eligible}).
 Each eligible Actor $a$ then receives $B_a = \lfloor B \cdot \tau_a / T \rfloor$ requests (\autoref{line:full-batch}).
 For example, an H100 at 5{,}000\,tokens/s and an A100 at 2{,}500\,tokens/s split a batch of 300 requests into 200 and 100, respectively.

+Fluctuations in compute and network can happen frequently~\cite{MLSYS2020_eca986d5}.
 The scheduler adapts to changing conditions automatically.
 After each settlement, the Trainer updates $\tau_a$ via exponential moving average (\autoref{line:ema}), blending the historical estimate with the Actor's recent throughput.
 Because $B_a$ is proportional to $\tau_a / T$, a slower Actor sees its $\tau_a$ drop and consequently its share of the next batch shrink, while faster Actors receive more requests.
-This single feedback signal captures all sources of slowdown, including GPU throttling, network congestion that delays delta transfers, and transient resource contention, without requiring separate bandwidth tracking mechanism.
+This single feedback signal captures all sources of slowdown, including GPU throttling, network congestion, and transient resource contention, without requiring separate bandwidth tracking mechanism.

 \para{Version-aware scheduling.} Before assigning a new batch, the Trainer checks each Actor's version state to determine eligibility (\autoref{line:eligible}).
 An Actor qualifies if it is already on version $v$, or if it is on $v{-}1$ with delta $v$ being staged.
 Actors on $v{-}1$ receive a \textsc{Commit} for version $v$ (\autoref{line:commit}) so they activate the staged delta before generating rollouts.
 Actors that are more than one version behind are temporarily excluded (\autoref{line:exclude}) and receive no work for the current step.
 This decision avoids partial allocation: the entire batch is distributed only among eligible Actors.
 Exclusion applies a decay $\alpha$ to $\tau_a$, so rejoining Actors start conservatively and recover throughput share only after demonstrating sustained performance.